ariesco/CafeInMaude/README.md

 Using the tool
 --------------

-1. The easiest way to use CafeInMaude is to configure the **CafeInMaude** script by editing the location of the Maude binary in the variable *MAUDE*.
-It is assumed that the Full Maude file is accessible in the folder where Maude is located or in the current folder.

-Once this information is set, CafeOBJ specifications can be loaded into the Maude system.
-For example, you can execute the alternating bit protocol example available in the examples folder by typing:
+1. The tool is started by just loading the **CafeInMaude.maude** file into the Maude system:

+    $ maude src/CafeInMaude.maude

+Once the tool is started, the **load** command can be used for loading files:

-    $ ./CafeInMaude examples/abp.cafe
+    $ CafeInMaude> load examples/abp.cafe .

-Once a module has been loaded, Maude commands can be used in the usual way.

 The CafeInMaude Proof Assistant (CiMPA)
 ---------------------------------------